bluenote-1577/floria/README.md

 ## Citing flopp

-Jim Shaw and Yun William Yu; Practical probabilistic and graphical formulations of long-readpolyploid haplotype phasing.
+Jim Shaw and Yun William Yu; Practical probabilistic and graphical formulations of long-read polyploid haplotype phasing.
 (In preparation)